aaronmeis/HeadspringWebAccessibility/README.md

 2. Search and autocomplete widget results must be keyboard accessible
 3. Search and autocomplete widget results must be exposed to assistive technology
 4. All images should have explanatory text via the 'alt' attribute
+5. Labels and inputs should use 'for' and 'id' attributes respectively.

 ### Most common problematic items